Majed93/Honour-Project/Programming Related/Code/Enigma/README.txt

-You WILL  requre OpenGL 4 or greater to run this application along with
+You WILL  requre OpenGL 4 or greater to run this application and Visual Studio installed.